Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 The amount of money you should be paid for your car and other property damage from your insurance company if you have collision and comprehensive coverage is the amount of your market value loss.

 Who owns your car?
 Some people own their car.
-Some people don’t, rather the bank or finance company owns it and these persons just make the payments.
+Some people don’t; instead, the bank or finance company owns it, and they just make the payments.
 If the car is owned by the bank or finance company and it’s totaled, the bank probably has a lien, so they get paid first, and you get paid your equity second.
-If you owe more on your car than it’s worth, then you have no equity, rather you are underwater with it.
-If you total an underwater car, it could be that you lose the car plus you owe your bank the difference between what you can get the insurance company to pay and what you owe.
+If you owe more on your car than it’s worth, then you have no equity; rather, you are underwater with it.
+If you total an underwater car, it could be that you lost the car, plus you owe your bank the difference between what you can get the insurance company to pay and what you owe.
 Harsh but true.

 Statute of Limitations (SOL) – Time Limits on Your Claim

-After an accident you have a limited amount of time to make a claim for your losses.
-The time deadline within which you must settle or file a lawsuit is called the statute of limitations (SOL).
+After an accident, you have limited time to claim your losses.
+The deadline for settling or filing a lawsuit is called the statute of limitations (SOL).
 If you miss the statute of limitations, then you lose your claim.
 The length of the SOL varies among states and by type of claim.
-For accident and injury claims caused by negligence, in Washington State the statute of limitations is usually three years.
-The same claim against your own insurance company may be six years.
+In Washington State, the statute of limitations for accident and injury claims caused by negligence is usually three years.
+The same claim against your UIM insurance company may be six years.
 Intentional injuries in Washington State usually have a two-year SOL.
-Job injuries in Washington State, usually have a one-year statute of limitations.
+Job injuries in Washington State usually have a one-year statute of limitations.
 Occupational disease claims have a SOL of two years or more.
-Other claims will have other deadlines some of them very short.
+Other claims will have other deadlines, some of them very short.
 Don’t procrastinate or fool around with this.
 Don’t guess about your statute of limitations.
 Get specific legal advice about your particular time deadlines.
-Wait too long and you lose your rights.
+Wait too long, and you lose your rights.

 Insurance Companies May Have You Asking Questions